 You can also measure your hand width from the bottom of your hand, across your knuckles and beyond your thumb.
-You can compare these two hand dimensions, length and width, using a mouse which you are considering.
+You can compare these two hand dimensions, length and width, using a mouse that you are considering.
 A mouse that’s about 60 percent in both dimensions should be suitable for your hand size.

 As an example, my hand size is 200mm x 100mm, therefore that I look for mice that are around 120mm x 60mm.
-Different grip styles may also affect your ideal mouse size; claw and fingertip grips will probably hover around the 60 per cent mark, whilst palm grips are flatter and therefore mice that are closer to 70 per cent of your hand dimensions is going to feel more comfortable.
+Different grip styles may also affect your ideal mouse size; claw and fingertip grips will probably hover around the 60 percent mark, whilst palm grips are flatter and therefore mice that are closer to 70 percent of your hand dimensions is going to feel more comfortable.